GlebBatykov/minerva/README.md

 ## Pipeline

 The logging process in `Minerva` is organized in the form of a pipeline.
-When configuring the server, you can specify several bloggers who will participate in the logging process.
+When configuring the server, you can specify several loggers who will participate in the logging process.

 ## Ready-made loggers